-Some turnkey providers include property management as part of their offering while others (like Roofstock) allow you to choose your own local property management company.
+Some companies with turnkey properties include property management as part of their offering while others (like Roofstock) allow you to choose your own local property management company.
 Both of these options typically have an established network of cost-effective vendors, and a full-time staff that can handle any tenant issues that arise day or night.

 4. Guarantees/safety nets

 Sophisticated real estate investors do everything they can to minimize risk and maximize returns.
-If you’re buying from a turnkey company, check to see what guarantees they offer investors.
+If you’re buying from a company that offers turnkey properties, check to see what guarantees they offer investors.